ostelco/ostelco-core/ocsgw/README.md

 This project makes it possible to connect the Gy interface from a GGSN/P-GW to this OCS gateway.
 The gateway will parse the Diameter traffic and pass it through to the OCS component.
-Currently it supports a gRPC, Local or Proxy datasource.
+Currently it supports a Local, PubSub, gRPC or Proxy datasource as the connection from the gateway to the OCS component.

-The Local datasource will accept all Credit-Control-Requests and send a Credit-Control-Answer that grant any service units requested.
+The **LocalDatasource** will accept all Credit-Control-Requests and send a Credit-Control-Answer that grant any service units requested.

-The gRPC datasource will translate the Credit-Control-Request to gRPC and forward this to the OCS server.
+The **GrpcDatasource** will translate the Credit-Control-Request to protobuf and forward this to the OCS server.

-The Proxy datasource is a combination of the Local and gRPC datasource that will forward all traffic to OCS using the gRPC datasource but also the Local datasource to get low latency.
+The ProxyDatasource is a combination of the Local and any of the other DataSource that will forward all traffic to OCS using the gRPC datasource but also use the Local datasource to get low latency.

-Note that this project does not implement a full Online Charging System.

 The project is built on RestComm jDiameter Stack.